j4w8n/supakit/README.md

 ### Declare onAuthStateChange
 Listen for auth changes in your root +layout.svelte file.
 You'll need to pass-in your Supabase load client.

-If using `depends` to invalidate data after session changes, be sure to setup the callback function.
-Otherwise, reference [auth state](#auth-state) to use Supakit's session store.

 ```html
 <!-- src/routes/+layout.svelte -->